zoeychappell/PrivPrompt/README.md

 # Team Members
 Zoey Chappell, Adam Braccia, and Minn Myint

+# How to Set Up a dotenv environment
+By using dotenv, API keys can be set as an environment variable and not included directly in the code.
+1. Import dotenv
+2. Create a .env file in your environment.
+3. Add an entry in the following format: api_key = "your_api_key"
 # How to get a Groq API key

 1. Create an groq account and login.